christopher-b/cbennell.com/src/_posts/2024-10-25-migrating-from-wordpress-to-bridgetown.md

 I don’t think Wordpress is going anywhere, despite the troubling behaviour of its leadership.
 I still think it’s a great product and the correct choice for folks who want an easy to use CMS without any web development knowledge.
 I'm still running WordPress sites for non-technical clients, and I would still recommend it in many cases.
 But for someone like me, who can handle a few markdown files and some deployment automation, this is better aligned with my principles and how I want to work.

+## Tools Used

+There are several Wordpress-to-Markdown tools out there.
+I used [this one](https://github.com/lonekorean/wordpress-export-to-markdown), which worked well for me.
+It generated the post Markdown files with appropriate file names and good content, and it grabbed all my images.
+I did need to go though all my posts to fix the front matter and do a general proofread pass.
+My [Code Block Pro](https://wordpress.org/plugins/code-block-pro/) blocks came out as Markdown code blocks (```).
+Otherwise, the content migration was very painless.

+I'm using [TailwindCSS](https://tailwindcss.com/) as my front-end framework, with the [Typography](https://github.com/tailwindlabs/tailwindcss-typography) plugin.
+I'm also using [Kamal](https://kamal-deploy.org/) to deploy my site.

 ## Why Bridgetown?

 I knew I wanted to use a static site generator.
 I wanted something written in Ruby, so I would feel comfortable extending the tools if needed.
 I never got into Jekyll during its heyday, and although it’s still actively maintained, I was interested in something more modern and flexible.